 An Finish-of-Life Companion

 Daughter Rosa Salazar remembers the devotion her mother and father Beatríz and Anastacio shared till their final moments collectively.
-The couple from Zacatecas, Mexico had been married for 70 years and shared 10 youngsters.
+The couple from Zacatecas, Mexico had been married for 70 years and shared 10 kids.
 Her father took care of her, till he took a severe fall and handed away two days later.

 “Atenderla como si fuera para lo único que mi papá existía”, Rosa stated.